motet-a/chaos/README.md

 make kernel
 ```

-To build a complete iso with grub installed (suitable for USB flash drives), run
+To build a complete iso with grub installed (suitable for USB flash drives or virtual machines), run
 ```bash
 make iso
 ```

-# Testing with QEMU
+# Running with QEMU

 If you want to run ChaOS through QEMU even if it's boring & useless right now, run
 ```bash